Women's Agenda Leadership Awards

 Emerging Female Leader in the Government / Public Sector

 Emerging Female Leader in the Technology Sector

 Hall Of Fame

-We’ve inducted four women into our Hall Of Fame, and will announce a fifth as we unveil the finalists in September 2017.
+We have so far inducted five women into our Hall Of Fame.
 All of these women have contributed significantly as leaders in business and the community, and have helped create more diverse and inclusive workplace cultures.